MichaelRFairhurst/I-feel-preTTY/README.md

 			}
 		}

-2. Count your operations as best you can.
+2. Count your operations as best you can up front, and tick them off as they are done.
 This will be used to track completion percentage and time estimates

 		function run() {
 			$this->setTasks(UserQuery::create()->count());

 			foreach(UserQuery::create()->find() as $user) {
 				$this->doSomethingWith($user);
+				$this->completeTask();
 			}
 		}

-3. Perform each task, marking them complete along the way.
-This part is your job, not mine!
+3. Run your tasks, indenting for subtasks and coloring as you see fit.
+For instance, 'done' can be green and 'error' can be red.

 		function doSomethingWith(User $user) {
 			$this->say('Processing user #' . $user->getUserID(), 'blue')
 				->indent()
-				->say('Doing first thing');
+				->say('Doing something');

 			$user->doSomething();

 			$this->say('Saving');
 			$user->save();

 			$this->say('done', 'green')
-				->outdent()
-				->completeTask();
+				->outdent();
 		}

 # Documentation